vegarsti/csvprint/README.md

 A Python implementation of the [UNIX utility `column`](https://linux.die.net/man/1/column).
 Nothing fancy, just a way to quickly get a decent pretty printed version of csv files.

 ## Why?
-because I didn't like the usability of the UNIX utility and how it printed the columns.
+I needed to quickly look at some csv files, but I didn't like the usability of the UNIX utility and how it printed the columns.

 ## Example